crleekwc/md5sum_bitrot-script/README.md

         return $value
 }
 ```
 Create_libraries needs to know which directories to monitor and where the path to library will be.
-To add more directories you want to monitor just add them like the commented code above, first you would add the create_library function followed by at return tally.
+To add more directories you want to monitor just add them like the commented code above, first you would add the create_library function followed by the value tally.